SettleMint

 Token operationsList assets, inspect supply, prepare mint or pause commands, and explain current token state.The account must have the token permissions required by the underlying operation.

-Compliance configurationCompare token compliance modules and prepare configuration commands.Compliance changes require the same roles and approvals as manual CLI or dapp work.
+Compliance configurationCompare token compliance modules and prepare configuration commands.Compliance changes require the same roles and approvals as manual CLI or Console work.

-ReportingSummarise token, holder, and operational data from structured CLI output.The assistant only sees data exposed to the authenticated user.
+ReportingSummarise token and holder data from structured CLI output, along with operational metrics.The assistant only sees data exposed to the authenticated user.

 TroubleshootingCheck authentication, organisation context, command output, and platform errors.The assistant cannot bypass missing roles, expired sessions, or API validation errors.